Rules for creating geometries

 3. In Input layer, select your geometry file.
 Click Run and then Close.

-4. Inside the Layers panel on the left, right-click on the new geometry file and click ExportSave Feature As.
+4. Inside the Layers panel on the left, right-click the new geometry file and click ExportSave Feature As.

 5. In Format, select an accepted file type.
-Go to File name and click the ... button.
+Go to File name and click the button.

 6. Specify the file name and directory you want to save your geometry file to.
 Click OK.